ad-freiburg/esa2018-experiment/BLOGPOST.md

 ## PART 1: From the "NIPS Experiment" to the "ESA Experiment"

 In 2014, the organizers of the Conference on Neural Information Processing Systems (NeurIPS, then still called NIPS) made a bold experiment.
-They split their program committee (PC) in two and let each half **independently** review a part of the submissions.
+They split their program committee (PC) in two and let each half **independently** review a bit more than half of the submissions.
-The interesting part was that they made the parts **overlap**, so that 10% of all submissions (166 papers) were reviewed by two independent PCs.
+That way 10% of all submissions (166 papers) were reviewed by two independent PCs.
-The result of the experiment was that among these 166 papers, the set of accepted papers from each PC overlapped by only 43%.
+The result of the experiment was that among these 166 papers, the set of accepted papers from the two PCs overlapped by only 43%.
 That is, more than half of the papers accepted by one PC were rejected by the other.
 This led to a passionate flare-up of the old debate of how effective or random peer-reviewing really is.